Veykril/tlborm/src/syntax-extensions/ast.md

 As to why this is a good thing, we will come back to that at a later point.

 So, does this also apply to `$arg` in form 1 and 2, and to the two args in form 4?
 Kind of.
-The `$arg$` for form 1 and 2 is a bit different in that it is not directly a token tree, but a *simple path* that is either followed by an `=` token and a literal expression, or a token tree.
+The `$arg` for form 1 and 2 is a bit different in that it is not directly a token tree, but a *simple path* that is either followed by an `=` token and a literal expression, or a token tree.
 We will explore this more in-depth in the appropriate proc-macro chapter.
 The important part here is that this form as well, makes use of token trees to describe the input.
 The 4th form in general is more special and accepts a very specific grammar that also makes use of token trees though.